Below are the bios of all of the candidates standing for the GSS Executive elections.

 Director of External Relations

-I am not interested in holding this position just to get a CV line item: the Director of External Relations position offers many opportunities to advocate for and improve the well-being of graduate students by increasing the resources and services available to them, and I intend to take full advantage of those opportunities.
-By reaching out to government representatives as well as other, similarly-minded student groups, I can help find solutions for housing, childcare, and funding assistance, all tailored to the lives and experiences of graduate students.
+actively organizing with the Tuition Freeze Now! campaign (which was endorsed by several student clubs and societies including the GSS and SFSS), fighting for tuition relief for graduate and undergraduate students alike.
+The Director of External Relations position offers many opportunities to further advocate for graduate students by increasing the resources and services available to them, and I intend to take full advantage of those opportunities.
+By reaching out to government representatives as well as other, similarly-minded student groups, I can help find solutions for tuition, housing, childcare, and mental health, all tailored to the lives and experiences of graduate students.

 Thank you for considering me for this important position.
 If elected, you will be able to count on me as a steadfast advocate for the interests of SFU graduate students during these financially stressful times.

 My motivation for running for the position of Director of External Relations is my vision for future.
 I wish to work with organizations such as the United Nations to work on strengthening the India-Pakistan-China relationships.
 As this role at GSS is primarily doing advocacy and